-For the same print size, an image created on the 2/3" sensor of a typical non-SLR digital camera (6.6×8.8 mm) will require a magnification of about 50×.
-The circle of confusion has to be five times smaller to result in similar perceived sharpness of the viewed image.
+For the same print size, an image created on the 2/3" sensor of a digital compact camera (6.6×8.8 mm) will require a magnification of about 50×.
+The circle of confusion has to be four times smaller to result in similar sharpness of the viewed image.

-Various sources a value varying from 0.025 mm to 0.033 mm for the 35-mm film.
-This is already hairsplitting; I will be using a value of 0.03 mm, a little bit more conservative than one shown above.
+Various sources quote full-frame values varying from 0.025 mm to 0.033 mm.
+This is hairsplitting; I will be using 0.03 mm.

-Still, designers of mass-market cameras often assume that 1/1000 will be enough for their intended users, while in scientific and technical photography the value of 1/3000 is not uncommon.
+For entry-level cameras I've also seen 1/1000 being applied, as good enough for their intended users, while in scientific and technical photography the value of 1/3000 is not uncommon.